pulumi/docs/pulumi-hugo/themes/default/content/blog/customer-managed-deployment-agents-launch/index.md

 ### Install and configure the agent

 Go to **Deployment runners** under Organization Settings in the left-hand navigation menu.
 Once on the Deployment runners page, click on the 'Add a new pool' button.
-Next provide a name and description for your agent.
+Next, provide a name and description for your agent.
 You will then get a new access token for the pool, ensure to copy and save the token in a secure location.

-{{< video title="Install the agents" src="./install-the-agents.mp4" autoplay="true" loop="true" >}}
+{{< video title="Create a new pool" src="./create-new-pool.mp4" autoplay="true" loop="true" >}}

 {{< notes type="warning" >}}
 If you run into issues, ensure docker is running before you configure and start the agents.
 Ensure you restart or refresh the shell session (example: `source ~/.zshrc`).
 {{< /notes >}}

-{{< video title="Configure the agents" src="./configure-the-agents.mp4" autoplay="true" loop="true" >}}
+{{< video title="Configure the agents" src="./configure-agents.mp4" autoplay="true" loop="true" >}}

 Now your first agent should be up and running!
 You can verify the status of the agent by refreshing the page.
 Additionally, you can use the same token to set up multiple agents to increase concurrency of your deployments and they will be assigned to the same pool.